The Missing Variable: Socio-Technical Alignment in Risk Evaluation: Definitions

 \subsection{Risk}

 The traditional definition of risk $R$ goes back to \cite{kaplanQuantitativeDefinitionRisk1981} and can be expressed by a set of triplets:

-where $s_i$ describes the potential of an accident scenario, $f_i$ estimates the likelihood of an accident scenario, and $c_i$ is multidimensional and represents the potential harms and their associated probabilities.
+where $s_i$ describes the accident scenario, $f_i$ estimates the likelihood of an accident scenario, and $c_i$ is multidimensional and represents the potential harms and their associated probabilities.
 This equation can be used during the risk assessment process to evaluate the risk.